jyron/Portfolio/index.md

 I work largely in Python, Node.Js, and SQL/NoSQL to create back-end services.
 In addition I have extensive experience with TCP/IP packet analysis and Linux OS configuration and customization.
 If your open positions include
--- Backend
+- Backend
--- Frontend
+- Frontend
--- API
+- API
--- Database
+- Database
--- Data
+- Data
--- Linux
+- Linux

-I am interested!
+__I am interested!__

 ## Contact